DaazKu/ansible-consul/README.md

 ### `consul_config_template`
 - Path to the configuration template to use
-  - Must be overridden to yours
+  - Must be overridden by yours
   - Resulting config will be the file name without the `.j2` extension. ie. `etc/consul/config.hcl.j2` would result in `{{ consul_config_dir }}/config.hcl`
 - Default value: `etc/consul/config.hcl.j2`